 - capitalize on UBalt's capacity to provide students with distinctive programs

 ACADEMIC PROGRAM REVIEW

 The University System of Maryland requires academic programs to be reviewed every seven years; cycles may be adjusted with approval to accommodate program accreditation schedules or other similar situations.
-Learn more at the UB program review page.
+Learn more at the UBalt program review page.

 STUDENT LEARNING OUTCOMES

 Learning outcomes are statements of what students are expected to know or to be able to do after they have engaged in a learning activity.
 Learning outcome statements typically are expressed as knowledge, skills, attitudes, behaviors or values.
 Assessment of student learning occurs at the program and course levels as well as in units outside of academic affairs.
-All UB learning outcomes at every level are consistent with and derived from a set of learning goals established by the UB Faculty Senate in 2011.
+All UBalt learning outcomes at every level are consistent with and derived from a set of learning goals established by the UBalt Faculty Senate in 2011.

 If you have login credentials for this online platform, you can access it through the MyUB portal.

 This handbook includes:

 - Assessment Plan Worksheet